Chronic Hypertension and Pregnancy

 is severe.
 This is also true if there are other conditions, such as diabetes, or if preeclampsia

 develops along with chronic hypertension.

 Risks of severe chronic hypertension in pregnancy may include:

-Risks to the fetus and newborn depend on the severity of the disease and may include:
+Risks to the baby before and after birth depend on the severity of the disease.
+The

 Ultrasound.
 Sound waves sent through a transducer are used to measure fetal growth.

 Nonstress test.
-Measures fetal heart rate in response to fetal movement
+This measures fetal heart rate in response to fetal movement

 Biophysical profile.
-A test that combines an ultrasound with the nonstress test
+This is a test that combines an ultrasound with the nonstress test.

 Doppler flow studies.
 This is a type of ultrasound that uses sound waves to measure blood flow in babies